SiddheshNan/Acer-A515-51G-Hackintosh/README.md

 - - On the other hand Lenovo's `04x6020` has `E key NGFF` notch and is much cheaper than `DW1560`, This laptop supports both & you are free to choose between the two.
 - - Keep in mind, this laptop uses **M.2(NGFF)** Socket with **A+E Key**.
 Half size card won't work.
 - - Config.plist is already patched for `BCM94352Z` and `BCM943602BAED` & added kexts for BT as well.
-- - **If You Don't Have Compatible WiFi Card Installed then Please visit [without-wifi-patches(BCM94352Z) Branch](https://github.com/SiddheshNan/Acer-A515-51G-Hackintosh/tree/without-wifi-patches(BCM94352Z)) of this Repo.**

 - **Bluetooth** : Stock `Atheros QCA9377` BT will work out-of-the box, But you can't turn it off becouse BT power management is not supported;
 - - To Fix this you'll have to get a MacOS compatible WiFi+BT card.
 The best choice will be `BCM94352Z` which has WiFi+BT.